 NBA Finals Suns-Bucks: Should Giannis Antetokounmpo Win Finals MVP Even If The Bucks Lose?

+NBA Finals Suns-Bucks: Should Giannis Antetokounmpo Win Finals MVP Even If Bucks Lose?

 The Milwaukee Bucks trail the Phoenix Suns 2-1 in the NBA Finals series that resumes on Wednesday for Game 4 in Milwaukee.